Introduction

 Build means constructing the systems so your operation doesn’t depend on any one person’s memory, availability, or heroic effort to function.
 Documented knowledge, standardized workflows, configured tools, trained people, and clear communication channels.
 Not all at once.
 In the right sequence, starting with the highest-leverage work and building momentum from early wins.

-Sustain means making sure the improvements actually stick—instead of quietly unraveling like every other initiative you’ve tried.
+Sustain means building something designed to last—not just protecting improvements, but designing the ownership, cadence, and feedback mechanisms that keep them current without heroic effort.
+I call this phase “Sustain” and not simply “Maintain” because the goal isn’t reactive patching.
+It’s sustainability by design.
 Every operational improvement is an asset that depreciates without maintenance.
 Documentation goes stale.
 Processes drift.
 Costs creep back.
 Tools fall out of adoption.
 Sustaining isn’t the boring epilogue to the exciting implementation—it’s the phase where the compound returns accumulate.
 And it’s the phase most PMCs skip, which is why so many improvement initiatives produce temporary results that fade within a year.

 These three phases structure the book.
 Chapters 1 and 2 are the Assess phase—understanding the problem and diagnosing your operation.
 Chapters 3 and 4 are the Build phase—implementing systems and managing the change.
 Chapter 5 is the Sustain phase—creating capacity, protecting gains, and building the maintenance discipline that makes improvements permanent.
 Chapter 6 addresses AI and technology as an accelerator across all three phases.
-And Chapter 7 gives you a practical starting point based on where you are today.
+And Chapter 7 brings it all together with a self-assessment, three detailed 90-day implementation tracks with week-by-week actions, checklists, and deliverables—the exact process you need to start this week.

 A word about AI

 You’ve probably picked up this book partly because you’re feeling pressure to do something about AI.
 Everyone in the industry is.
 The vendors are shipping AI features.
 Your competitors are adopting them.
 Your residents are using them—as that opening story illustrated.
+Your prospective residents are using them to compare you to your competitors, evaluate your lease terms, and develop negotiation strategies before they ever walk through your door.
 And you’re wondering whether you’re falling behind.

 Here’s what I want you to understand before we go any further, because it shapes everything in this book: AI is a multiplier.
 It amplifies whatever it touches—structure or chaos.